 Step 2: Draw the vertical lines exactly where the sway line changes direction and where the ribbon ends on the left and right.
 Make sure the ribbon stays the same width everywhere.

 Step 3: Finish the ribbon.
 Make the bends nice and round, so no sharp corners.
+If you like, write a name or saying in beautiful letters on the front of the ribbon.

 Exercise 2: Draw the following mirrored ribbons.
 Start again with the S-line, which runs from top to bottom here (or from bottom to top if you like).
 Make sure that the sides are straight, otherwise the ribbon will appear convex.

 Sometimes a decorative ribbon is part of an emblem/brand, such as that of the famous English football club Liverpool.
 The decorative ribbon reads EST.1892.
 EST is the abbreviation of ‘established’ and means that the club was founded in 1892.
+Another example is the intricate logo/coat of arms of London’s South Bank University, which incorporates even more ribbons.

 Exercise 3: Design your own emblem with a decorative ribbon for something or someone that is important to you, for example a name, person, animal or club.